hsnlab/escape/pox/ext/doc/source/index.rst

 The ROS API can be used for communicating with other UNIFY layer e.g. a Controller Adaptation Sublayer of a standalone ESCAPEv2 in a multi-level scenario or with a GUI.
-The CfOr API realizes the interface for the elastic routing capability.
+The CfOr API realizes the interface for service elasticity.

 Common API functions